scorpido74/azure-docs.nl-nl/articles/time-series-insights/time-series-insights-authentication-and-authorization.md

 ---
-title: API-verificatie en-autorisatie-Azure Time Series Insights | Microsoft Docs
+title: API authentication and authorization - Azure Time Series Insights | Microsoft Docs
-description: In dit artikel wordt beschreven hoe u verificatie en autorisatie configureert voor een aangepaste toepassing die de Azure Time Series Insights-API aanroept. ms.service: time-series-insights
+description: This article describes how to configure authentication and authorization for a custom application that calls the Azure Time Series Insights API. ms.service: time-series-insights
 services: time-series-insights
 author: deepakpalled